Skip to main content

 What It Detects

 The public-tenders signal monitors government procurement platforms and institutional tender publications across multiple countries.
-It fires when a new tender is published that matches your configured criteria: industry codes, keywords, geographic regions, budget thresholds, and submission deadlines.
+It fires when a new tender is published matching your configured criteria: industry codes, keywords, geographic regions, budget thresholds, and submission deadlines.

 Public tenders include: